Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/03-Data-Types.md

 [slide]
 # Strings
-Strings are data types that can store text
+Strings are data types that can store text.

 Assigning a string to a variable is done with the variable name followed by an equal sign and the string.